15fine/tsparticles/README.md

 The templates will vary, new ones can be created or older ones updated with latest features or changed to a better style.
 Check them out once in a while.

-If you created some good design with *tsParticles* feel free to submit a pull request with your cool template, you'll be credited as the template author!
+If you created a good design with *tsParticles* feel free to submit a pull request with your template, and you'll be credited as the template author!

 <https://github.com/tsparticles/templates>